I’m not sure why anybody would argue with this statement, but people do.

 Having a single-payer system won’t correct the other aspects of the racial issues – we’ll still have medications primarily developed by and for white men, still have too few black doctors, and may continue to have race-based disparities in treatments and outcomes, but it’s a big step in the right direction, and one that would help not only the 27.5 million people without coverage, but also those covered by Medicaid or by low-quality plans some jobs may offer.

-The biggest benefit for many, though, including the disabled community, is this: healthcare will no longer be connected with employment.
+The biggest benefit for many, though, including the disabled community, is this: healthcare would no longer be connected with employment.

 Many disabled people(including myself) hold a lot of fear around losing their disability benefits.
 Often the deepest-seated part of that fear is the fear of no longer having health insurance.
 I’ve written about working while disabled, and the bigger part of the fear has always been about losing health insurance, rather than losing the money.